Kiran7007/Interview-Preparation/docs/android.md

 ---

-## What is GATT 133 and how do you fix it?

-GATT 133 is a generic Android Bluetooth failure.
-Fix the connection lifecycle first: close stale GATT objects, serialize operations, wait before reconnecting, use bounded retries, and collect device-specific diagnostics rather than assuming one universal cause.

----

 ## How do you manage multiple BLE connections?

 Maintain independent state, queues, callbacks, timeouts, and retry policies for each device.
 Limit concurrency based on device capability and prevent one device's failure from corrupting another device's state.